EnesKaraosman/SwiftEmptyState/README.md

 For better understanding, please view Example project.

+To run the example project, clone the repo, and run `pod install` from the Example directory first.

 But here below the main concept.

-Usable in any UITableViewController, UICollectionViewController and UIViewController
+Usable in any `UITableViewController`, `UICollectionViewController` and `UIViewController`

 ```swift